-For that indicator, The World Bank provides data for the USA from 1960 to 2014.
-The average value for the USA during that period was 19.13 metric tons with a minumum of 15.68 metric tons in 1961 and a maximum of 22.51 metric tons in 1973.
-See the global rankings for that indicator or use the country comparator to compare trends over time.
+For that indicator, we provide data for the USA from 1960 to 2014.
+The average value for the USA during that period was 19.13 metric tons with a minimum of 15.68 metric tons in 1961 and a maximum of 22.51 metric tons in 1973.

 Definition: Carbon dioxide emissions are those stemming from the burning of fossil fuels and the manufacture of cement.
 They include carbon dioxide produced during consumption of solid, liquid, and gas fuels and gas flaring.